flutter-form-builder-ecosystem/form_builder_validators/README.md

 # Form Builder Validators

-Form Builder Validators set of validators for `FlutterFormBuilder`.
-Provides common validators and a way to make your own.
+Form Builder Validators set of validators for any `FormField` widget or widgets that extend the `FormField` class - *e.g.*, `TextFormField`, `DropdownFormField`, *et cetera*.
+It provides standard ready-made validation rules and a way to compose new validation rules combining multiple rules, including custom ones.

 Also included is the `l10n` / `i18n` of error text messages to multiple languages.